Teles1/VLDofusBotSniffer/README.md

 ### How to use

 To use the sniffer, you must have an instance of Dofus running on your computer.
 Then, use a `DofusMessageReceiver`.
-Every successfully parsed message will be stored in an `EventStore` from which you can retrieve last parsed messages.
+It will split received messages in different `DofusMessageCharacterReceiver` and every successfully parsed message will be stored in an `EventStore` from which you can retrieve last parsed messages.